Skip to content

 Earned Income Tax (EIT)

-An Earned Income Tax (EIT) of 1% on gross earnings for individuals and net profits for businesses is imposed on everyone living or working in Lower Gwynedd Township.
-This tax is distributed evenly between the Township and Wissahickon School District, each receiving 0.5%.
-The collection of the EIT generates 53% of the revenues received by the Township.
+An Earned Income Tax (EIT) of 1% on gross wages and net profits for individuals is imposed on everyone living in Lower Gwynedd Township.
+For Lower Gwynedd residents, this tax is distributed evenly between the Township and Wissahickon School District, each receiving 0.5%.
+Non-residents who work in Lower Gwynedd and do not pay EIT to their home municipality pay the entire 1% to the township.
+The collection of the EIT generates approximately 50% of the revenues received by the Township.
+This tax is usually collected by payroll withholding and submitted to Berkheimer, which collects this tax on behalf of all municipalities and school districts in Montgomery County.

 Local Services Tax (LST)

-The Local Services Tax was enacted in 2011 and is paid by everyone working in the Township.
+The Local Services Tax is paid by everyone working in the Township.
 The tax is $52.00 per year.
-This tax is usually collected by payroll withholding and remitted to the Tax Administrator.
-Any individual making less than $12,000 in a calendar year can file for an exemption with your employer.
+This tax is usually collected by payroll withholding and remitted to Berkheimer, which collects the tax on behalf of Lower Gwynedd.
+Any individual making less than $12,000 in a calendar year can file for a tax exemption with your employer.

-The Business Privilege Tax is paid by business owners and professionals with offices based in Lower Gwynedd Township.
-The BPT is based on one mil (1 mil) of gross receipts.
+The Business Privilege Tax is paid by businesses in Lower Gwynedd Township, that are not merchants.
+The BPT rate is 1 mill of gross receipts, or $1 for every $1,000 of gross receipts.